 Komboglyze is also indicated in combination with insulin (i.e. triple combination therapy) as an adjunct to diet and exercise to improve glycaemic control in adult patients aged 18 years and older with type-2 diabetes mellitus when insulin and metformin alone do not provide adequate glycaemic control.

-Komboglyze is used in adults with type-2 diabetes to improve the control of blood glucose (sugar) levels.
-It is used in addition to diet and exercise in the following ways:
+Komboglyze is a diabetes medicine used with diet and exercise to treat adults with type 2 diabetes to improve control of blood glucose (sugar) levels.
+It is used in the following ways:

 - in patients whose blood glucose levels are not adequately controlled by metformin alone;